-- "From that day to September 30, only a little mucus now and then; but on this day I was fick, and in great pain at the end of the urethra. - "From October 1 to 9, free from fand or mucus, and quite easy; but on that day I voided some harder fand than perhaps I ever voided before. - "From October 9 to 24, only a little mucus; and on that day a little fand, not so hard as in general. - "October 26-The splinter of a stone, which came away with some pain. - " To the 31st, quite easy. - "November-This whole month quite eafy, no fand, and only now and then a very little mucus. - "December-Quite easy all this month. - "My complaints being seemingly removed, I desisted from taking the Mephitic Water.
+- " From that day to September 30, only a little mucus now and then; but on this day I was fick, and in great pain at the end of the urethra. - " From October 1 to 9, free from fand or mucus, and quite easy; but on that day I voided some harder fand than perhaps I ever voided before. - " From October 9 to 24, only a little mucus; and on that day a little fand, not fo hard as in general. - "October 26-The splinter of a stone, which came away with fome pain. - " To the 31st, quite easy. - " November-This whole month quite eafy, no fand, and only now and then a very little mucus. - " December-Quite easy all this month. - "My complaints being feemingly removed, I defisted from taking the Mephitic Water.

-From January 1, 1790, to May 14, 1791 (a year and four months), I continued free from my complaints, except more frequent irritations to make water, than when in a state of health; nor had walking or riding any bad effect on me, even though I disused an bollow cushion, which I before used, to prevent the neck of the bladder from pressing on the seat.
+"From January 1, 1790, to May 14, 1791 (a year and four months), I continued free from my complaints, except more frequent irritations to make water, than when in a state of health; nor had walking or riding any bad effect on me, even though I disused an bollow cushion, which I before used, to prevent the neck of the bladder from pressing on the seat.

-"In the month of April, 1791, I was confined to my bed by a fever, and a very formidable cough, with large discharges of thick phlegm; during which time I had for feveral days an excruciating pain at the neck of my bladder, and fuch a pain in making water, as was very grievous indeed; fcarcely many minutes without calling for the pot.
-During this terrible fituation I drank three or four quarts of the common emulfion of the London Dispensatory in the four and twenty hours; foon after which I had two very large jagged stones, adhering to each other, came from me, with inexpressible torture, and bloody urine.
-Mr. Lowe, of Bristol, my furgeon, K furgeon, could scarcely believe they could have passed through the urethra.
+" In the month of April, 1791, I was confined to my bed by a fever, and a very formidable cough, with large discharges of thick phlegm; during which time I had for feveral days an excruciating pain at the neck of my bladder, and fuch a pain in making water, as was very grievous indeed; fcarcely many minutes without calling for the pot.
+During this terrible fituation I drank three or four quarts of the common emulsion of the London Difpensatory in the four and twenty hours; foon after which I had two very large jagged stones, adhering to each other, came from me, with inexpressible torture, and bloody urine.
+Mr. Lowe, of Bristol, my furgeon, K

-"I then found I had acted very imprudently (and severely indeed I suffered for it) in leaving off the Mephitic Water for so long a time; during which interval these stones, I presume, had generated: whereas, in all human probability, had I omitted the Water for a few months, and then taken it once in aday only, I should have had no return of my complaints, no future generation of the stones.
+"I then found I had acted very imprudently (and feverely indeed I suffered for it) in leaving off the Mephitic Water for so long a time; during which interval these stones, I presume, had generated: whereas, in all human probability, had I omitted the Water for a few months, and then taken it once in a day only, I should have had no return of my complaints, no future generation of the stones.